elchivo1250/sample-app/README.md

 1. Routing files have an error because of express.Router() being an uppercase function.
 1. public/js/results.js has a few errors related to undefined d3 / $ variables
+1. gulpfile.js has a few errors related to the anonymous functions in the list creation section, as well as 1 from an 'unused variable' that is indirectly being used to construct a promise.